bwmcclai/Poseidon_UI/README.md

 Note:  you will need to restart the Node-Red server once you add the new package for it to show up.

+######Add Poseidon Flow to Node-Red
+The flow for the UI can be found in the flow.txt document.
+Simply copy the contents from the txt file and import them into Node-Red via the UI at 192.168.2.2:1880